 If you are harvesting wild elderberries, make sure to do your research.
 The edible quality of elderberries varies by species, so consult with local experts for recommendations on which elderberries are best for forage-gathering.
 The fruit of the North American black elderberry is excellent for a variety of uses; it can be found growing wild in many areas, as well as in landscapes.

-Warning: some species of elderberry are toxic until they are ripe, so if you are harvesting berries, make sure to do your research and harvest them only after the berries are plump, slightly soft to the touch, and fully darkened.
+Some species of elderberry are toxic until they are ripe, so if you are harvesting berries, harvest them only after the berries are plump, slightly soft to the touch, and fully darkened.

 01 of 06